jbatson5/SCALE-test/docs/MAVRIC.rst

   Simple AOS-100 cask geometry showing tungsten (brown) and steel (gray).

 The objective in this study is to compute the dose rates around the cask.
-This can be done via using a mesh tally.
+This can be done using a mesh tally.
 Note that the dose rates inside the package are not of concern—only the dose rates outside the package are.

 The results of a 15-hour analog calculation (using only implicit capture with a lower weight limit of 10\ :sup:`-7`) are shown in :numref:`fig4-26`.
-Note that this calculation does not show many photons that have escaped the package into the air, which is similar to reality for this heavily shielded cask.
-In order to compute dose rates outside the package, variance reduction is needed.
+This calculation does not show many photons that have escaped the package into the air, which is similar to reality for this heavily shielded cask.
+To compute dose rates outside the package, variance reduction is needed.

 .. _fig4-26: